UniLogin/UniLogin/docs/source/starting.rst

 Connecting
 ^^^^^^^^^^

-- connect newly created public key to existing smart contract wallet
-- the new public key is created on device application that never interacted with smart contract wallet before
+One of the key activities is connecting newly created public key to existing smart contract wallet.
+The new public key is created on a new device or application that never interacted with the smart contract wallet before.
+See below.

 .. image:: static/connect/setup.png

-- the new public key is added using meta-transaction
-- meta-transaction needs to be signed with the private key from a device that already is authorized in the smart contract
+The new public key is added using meta-transaction.
+Meta-transaction needs to be signed with the private key from a device that already is authorized in the wallet smart contract.
+After signing, meta-transaction is sent to the relayer, which propagates it to the blockchain.
+Below picture shows this process.

 .. image:: static/connect/expected.png